WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/DID-Data-Object-References.md

 By adding additional syntax elements as allowed under RFC 3986, a DID URL can also address other resources besides a DID subject.
 For example, by adding a service ID using semicolon syntax, a DID URL can dereference to a service endpoint and pass on to it the path, query, and/or fragment component of a DID URL.
 In this way services represent the ability for a DID URL to address a "predicate"—the predicate being a service.

-To complete the ability of a DID URL to address all types of semantic objects, we also need the ability for DID URLs to serve as persistent, cryptographically verifiable identifiers for **data objects** of two types:
+To complete the ability of a DID URL to address all three basic types of semantic objects (subjects, predicates, and objects), we also need the ability for DID URLs to serve as persistent, cryptographically verifiable identifiers for **data objects** of two types:
 1. **Immutable Data Objects (IDOs)**—data objects whose state MUST NOT change.
+Examples include schema definitions, credential definitions, and state anchors.
-1. **Mutable Data Objects (MDOs)**—data objects whose state SHOULD change over time.
+1. **Mutable Data Objects (MDOs)**—data objects whose state MAY change over time.
+Examples include payment addresses, revocation registries, and other forms of control objects that need fixed addresses but can have mutable state.
+A DID document is also an MDO, however it the default MDO returned by a naked DID.

-## Starting ABNF Syntax
+## Base ABNF Syntax

 Following is the base ABNF syntax for DIDs and DID URLs that we will use as the starting point for this proposal.
-We note that this syntax is currently under discussion by the [W3C Credentials Community Group](https://www.w3.org/community/credentials/), so do not take this as gospel.
+We note that this syntax is currently under discussion by the [W3C Credentials Community Group](https://www.w3.org/community/credentials/), so it may change, particularly during the upcoming discussions at Rebooting the Web of Trust #8.
+For the definitive DID and DID URL ABNF once it is solidified, see the DID spec at https://w3c-ccg.github.io/did-spec/.
+Any rules not defined in this ABNF are defined in RFC 3986.
+For easy reference, a copy of that ABNF is included in the last section of this document.

 ```
 did                = "did:" method ":" method-specific-idstring